 Commercial driver’s license (CDL) holders earn a living operating vehicle that carries important cargo or many people.
 That is why losing this license means that commercial drivers lose the ability to support themselves and their families.

 When a commercial driver is arrested for DUI/OWI in Michigan, the stakes are extremely high because not only does a conviction lead to losing his/her CDL, but it also includes serious criminal penalties.
-Remember, having a blood alcohol content (BAC) level of at least .04—or half of the legal limit for civilian motorists—can result in a drunk driving arrest, according to federal law.
+Having a blood alcohol content (BAC) level of at least .04—or half of the legal limit for civilian motorists—can result in a drunk driving arrest, according to federal law.

 A first OWI conviction in Michigan is punishable by a one-year CDL suspension; however, if the OWI offense involves transporting hazardous materials, the suspension will last up to three years.
 A second or third conviction carries CDL revocation for at least ten years.